iamvelykodnyi/dotfiles/README.md

 ## Install

 In the beginning, you need to check installation the git, zsh in your system.
-  * For check zsh see this doc [Installing-ZSH](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH)
   * For check git run this `git --version` if you don't see message like this `git version 2.17.0` you need to install git.
 For masOS you can run `brew install git`, for Ubuntu `sudo apt install git`.

 ### Clone repository